 Guest blogger: Cinthia Milner, Transplanted and Still Blooming

 More and more homeowners aren’t content with garden shrubs that bloom once a year.
 Therefore, no matter how spectacular the show (azaleas in spring, crape myrtles in summer), that one-time-scene-stopping performance just doesn’t cut it for today’s savvy homeowners.
-Understandably, they’re looking for year-round landscape interest, something in the garden that catches the eye spring, summer, fall, and winter.
+Understandably, they’re looking for year-round landscape interest, something in the garden that catches the eye in spring, summer, fall, and winter.
 And why not?
-If we take a closer look, we’ll see what horticulturists already know: Luckily, there are lots of garden shrubs that fit that bill.
+If we take a closer look, we’ll see what horticulturists already know: Luckily, many garden shrubs fit that bill.
 In the landscape industry, these are considered four-season interest plants.
 Read below for my top five picks as we move into fall, the perfect time to plant.

 Four Season Garden Shrubs for your Landscape

-- Fothergilla’ Mount Airy’ This 4-5′ tall and wide shrub is often overlooked, but for the fall color alone, it is worth a spot in the landscape.
+- Fothergilla’ Mount Airy’ This 4-5′ tall and wide shrub is often overlooked, but it is worth a spot in the landscape for the fall color alone.
 Multi-colored leaves in fall—

 orange, red, and purple!—are spectacular.
-The shrub has a grand upright habit, and its structure is tight, hence, the branches don’t break easily (for you snow bunnies).
-This zone 5-8 shrub has white, bottlebrush blooms in April-May that are showy and fragrant.
-Additionally, it makes an excellent hedge, easily pruned (use your Felco clippers), and has attractive summer foliage, not much disease or pest.
-In winter, it is deciduous, but the architecture of the plant leaves other leaf-less shrubs looking boring.
-Plant in the sun to part-shade, not dense shade, it does need the sun to bloom.
+The shrub has a grand, upright habit and tight structure; hence, the branches don’t break easily (for you snow bunnies).
+This zone 5-8 shrub has white bottlebrush blooms in April-May that are showy and fragrant.
+Additionally, it makes an excellent hedge, is easily pruned (use your Felco clippers), has attractive summer foliage, and has little disease or pest.
+In winter, it is deciduous, but the architecture of the plant leaves other leafless shrubs looking boring.
+Plant in the sun to part-shade, not dense shade; it does need the sun to bloom.

-- Itea virginica:’Little Henry’ a native to our Eastern seaboard, this shrub hails better than Burning Bush for fall color.
-That’s high praise, but add to that the fact that Virginia sweetspire (common name) is a native and so not invasive like burning bush, and what’s not to love.
-This shrub gets 3-5′ tall and 5-6′ wide, produces beautiful drooping racemes that cover the shrub in May-June.
-A very showy and fragrant plant, the fall color is garnet and leaves hold on sometimes until December.
+- Itea virginica:’Little Henry’ a native to our Eastern seaboard.
+This shrub hails better than Burning Bush for fall color.
+That’s high praise, but add to that the fact that Virginia sweetspire (common name) is a native and so not invasive like burning bush, and what’s not to love?
+This shrub gets 3-5′ tall and 5-6′ wide and produces beautiful drooping racemes that cover the shrub in May-June.
+A very showy and fragrant plant, the fall color is garnet, and leaves hold on sometimes until December.
 Planted in mass, the architecture of these shrubs together creates winter interest and bird habitat.

 Where will these plants work in your yard?
-Call Offshoot Virtual Landscape Services to set up an appointment and discuss with you the optimum locations for these plants to make four-seasons of interest in your garden.
-We will look at your overall space and make suggestions with low-maintenance in mind!
-Visuals are always on display during your individual presentation, and each plant is explained in detail.
+Call Offshoot Virtual Landscape Services to set up an appointment and discuss with you the optimum locations for these plants to make four seasons of interest in your garden.
+We will look at your overall space and make low-maintenance suggestions!
+Visuals are always displayed during your individual presentation, and each plant is explained in detail.
 Nothing is left to wonder, so you are comfortable and love the overall look before planting.
-If you’re in need of a landscape designer in Hendersonville, Flat Rock, Asheville, Fletcher, Arden, or Brevard areas of Western North Carolina call 828-699.8022 for an appointment today!
+If you need a landscape designer in Hendersonville, Flat Rock, Asheville, Fletcher, Arden, or Brevard areas of Western North Carolina, call 828-699.8022 for an appointment today!

 Make an appointment now!